heizerbalazs/Simple-Banking-System/README.md

 1. **Account**: the instances of this class are stored in the database, and they encapsulates three pieces of information: cardnumber, pin, balance.
 2. **Bank**: the Bank object handles the operations related to accounts and sessions.
 I implemented Lhun's algorithm to check the validity of the card numbers and ensure that the new accounts get properly formatted numbers.
 3. **Session**: the Session object encapsulates the cardnumber and pin given by the users and the validity of the (cardnumber, pin) tuple.
-If the everithing is ok, then the user can access functionality like: get balance, deposite money, transfer money and close account.
+If everithing is ok, then the user can access functionalities like: get balance, deposite money, transfer money and close account.